mounaiban/numwal/www/README.md

 **NOTE:** Installation procedures vary between servers and operating systems; each software platform is different enough to need its own guide.
 Detailed and specific installation instructions will be posted on the wiki of this repository.

 #### Quick Start: Demonstration Intranet Deployment with Containers
-If you have container support enabled (e.g. Docker, Podman) on your system, you can get a self-contained evaluation container up and running pretty quickly.
+If you have container support enabled (e.g. Docker, Podman) on your system, you can get a self-contained evaluation container up and running pretty quickly using the Dockerfile included in this repo.
 The container created in this demonstration will have all the necessary software dependencies required to host a Numwal server instance in an intranet.

 1. `git clone https://mounaiban.github.com/numwal` OR extract the archive's contents into a directory named `numwal`, to download and/or install Numwal.
 This `numwal` directory may be substituted for another as needed, and will be called the _repo root_.